 4. Never attempt to clean the glass while the unit is hot.
 If the deposit is not very heavy, normal glass cleaners are adequate with a plain, non-abrasive scouring pad.
-Heavier deposits may be removed with the use of a razor blade scraper.
+Heavier deposits may be removed with a razor blade scraper.